Delay of game: Baseball

 MLB rule 8.04 requires that, "when the bases are unoccupied, the pitcher shall deliver the ball to the batter within 12 seconds after he receives the ball.
 Each time the pitcher delays the game by violating this rule, the umpire shall call "Ball".
 The 12-second timing starts when the pitcher is in possession of the ball and the batter is in the box, alert to the pitcher.
 The timing stops when the pitcher releases the ball."
-This rule, however, is virtually ignored completely.

 In 2010, the Southeastern Conference began enforcing a 20-second pitch clock when the bases are empty, and the rule was adopted by the NCAA in 2011.
 A warning is given for the first violation, and subsequent violations by a pitcher result in an automatic ball.
 If the batter causes the 20-second violation, an automatic strike is assessed.
 The clock will be visible.
 The pitch clock was used in the Double-A and Triple-A levels of Minor League Baseball beginning in the 2015 season.